Mad Mike Hoare: Simba rebellion

 Hoare was later promoted to lieutenant-colonel in the ANC and 5 Commando expanded into a two-battalion force.
 Hoare commanded 5 Commando from July 1964 to November 1965.
-After completing his service, he told the media that he estimated that 5 Commando had killed between 5,000-10,000 Simbas.
+After completing his service, he told the media that he estimated that 5 Commando had killed between 5,000 and 10,000 Simbas.
 The Simbas had been advised by Cuban officers, and one of them was the Argentine Communist revolutionary Ernesto "Che" Guevara, which caused Hoare to claim he was the first man to have defeated Che Guevara.

 Speaking on the conflict, he said, "I had wanted nothing so much as to have 5 Commando known as an integral part of the ANC, a 5 Commando destined to strike a blow to rid the Congo of the greatest cancer the world has ever known—the creeping, insidious disease of communism".

 Later, Hoare wrote his own account of 5 Commando's role in the 1960s Congo mercenary war, originally titled Congo Mercenary and much later repeatedly republished in paperback simply as Mercenary (subtitled "The Classic Account of Mercenary Warfare").
 The exploits of Hoare and 5 Commando in the Congo were much celebrated for decades afterward and helped contribute significantly to the glorification of the mercenary lifestyle by magazines such as Soldier of Fortune together with many pulp novels that featured heroes clearly modeled after Hoare.
 The popular image of mercenaries fighting in Africa from the 1960s to the present is that of a macho adventurers defiantly living life on their own terms together with much drinking and womanizing mixed with perilous adventures.